muratk5n/thirdwave/en/README.md

 kept it to themselves to hide their own detection capabilities..

-"In 2006 A Chinese submarine came close to the USS Kitty Hawk carrier group, they beat their defenses"
+"In 2006 A Chinese submarine came close to the USS Kitty Hawk carrier group, slipping through its defense"

 ---